ceramicstudio/idx-docs/docs/learn/glossary.md

 ### **Record**

-A record is a document which contains the JSON data described by a [definition](#definition).
+A record is a stream which contains the JSON data described by a [definition](#definition).
 The [recordID](#recordid) of the record acts as a value in the [index](#index).
 Records are unique to users, so different users will have different records for the same definitionID.
 Records are entirely flexible to your use case, but many developers use them to store content or references to content.

 #### Storage